 Tickets will be £15.00 for Guild Members and Holt Group Members, £20 for non-members.

 Each talk will be followed by a Q&A session.
 We are going to replay the recording of the first talk (without Q&A) at a time more suitable for viewers in the Americas.
 Whist everybody is welcome to watch this repeat, we would strongly encourage everyone who can to come to the first, live presentation.

 After registering for this event you will be sent a Zoom link.
-Please use this to join all of the presentations listed below.
+Please use this one link to join all of the presentations listed below.

 Registration Closes – 09:00 BST (British Summer Time) (08:00 UTC) on 22nd May 2021

 Talk 1 – Lucy Huskinson (with Q&A) – 11:00 BST (10:00 UTC) ends 13:00 BST (12:00 UTC)

 Talk 1 – Lucy Huskinson (repeat, no Q&A) – 16:00 BST (15:00 UTC) ends 17:30 BST (16:30 UTC)

 Talk 2 – Martin Gledhill (with Q&A) – 19:00 BST (18:00 UTC) ends 21:00 BST (20:00 UTC)

 Informal Discussion – 21:00 BST (20:00 UTC) ends 21:30 BST (20:30 UTC)